 If I could sum up my mom’s side of our family in just a few words, it is that we all love eating bread.
-Okay, so we go deeper than that, but that’s just a little bit of insight into our food preferences. 🙂 We typically scarf down Italian bread or some sort of doughy loaf, but a few months ago I decided I wanted to start making homemade sandwich bread and keep my freezer stocked.
+Okay, we go deeper than that, but that’s a little insight into our food preferences.
+We typically scarf down Italian bread or some sort of doughy loaf, however, a few months ago I decided I wanted to start making homemade sandwich bread and keep my freezer stocked.

-Wouldn’t you know, right when I made this decision, my loaf pan bit the dust.
-It was a cheaply made pan that I had from our first year of marriage, so I shouldn’t have been surprised.
-But, it did delay my new ambition of bread making.
-I finally found a loaf pan I liked, with high ratings, and a decorative appearance.
-And, since my new purchase, I have made this loaf three times.
+Wouldn’t you know, right when I made this decision my loaf pan bit the dust.
+It was a cheaply made pan that I had from our first year of marriage so I shouldn’t have been surprised.
+Unfortunately, this delayed my new ambition of bread making.
+I finally found a loaf pan I liked with high ratings and a decorative appearance.
+Since my new purchase, I have made this loaf three times.

 I really like this bread because it’s extremely hearty with a hint of sweetness from the small addition of honey and molasses.
 My favorite way to eat it is toasted with a slab of butter.
-But, I just love butter.
-I’m sure it’s great with jam, as grilled cheese, pressed into a panini sandwich, etc. It’s a very versatile bread, but I’ve been keeping it simple with this one for some reason.
-I’m sure I’ll branch out and try the other variations very soon.
+That’s because I love butter.
+It’s also great with jam, as a grilled cheese sandwich, pressed into a panini grill, etc. It’s a very versatile bread, but I love keeping it simple with this one for some reason.

 Whole Wheat Oatmeal Bread